ABMS Member Board Lifelong Learning Requirements

 American Board of Psychiatry and Neurology

-• An institutional or ABPN-approved patient safety activity must be performed only once in a diplomate’s career, either three years before or within the first three years of participation.
+• An institutional or ABPN-approved patient safety activity must be performed only once in a diplomate’s career, either three years before or within the first three years of CC Program participation.

 American Board of Radiology